rubenperezm/OnboardPowerManagement/docs/modules.md

 **Role:** Off-nominal scenario generator

 **Description:**
-The FaultInjector module is used to introduce controlled faults and disturbances into the system in order to evaluate Power Manager behaviour under non-nominal conditions.
+The FaultInjector module is used to introduce controlled faults and disturbances into the system in order to evaluate PowerManager behaviour under non-nominal conditions.

 **Responsibilities:**
 - Inject simulated sensor faults and power anomalies